30-foot tumbleweed pileup traps cars, semi-truck on Washington highway

 A few people in Washington state spent part of their New Year's Eve trapped in their cars after winds blew a massive amount of tumbleweeds onto a highway.

-Photos released by the Washington State Patrol shows transportation workers clearing the roughly 30-foot pileup that trapped several cars and a semi-truck.
+Photos released by the Washington State Patrol shows transportation workers clearing the roughly 30-foot pileup.
 The state Department of Transportation had to send two snowplows to help clear the road.

+"I worked in this area for 20 years and never seen tumbleweeds encase a car before," Thorson said.

+The occupants of two vehicles were so scared that they abandoned their vehicles on the highway and hitched a ride with strangers to get away from the area, according to Thorson.

 Authorities said no injuries were reported, but the tumbleweed invasion did leave some trapped motorists annoyed.